dafacto/moneyforsomething/_chapters/03_what-is-financial-freedom.md

 Say you want to stop working, and you need $120,000 per year to cover your expenses.
 In this case you’d need to save $3 million to achieve financial freedom.
 Say you could live on $40,000 per year.
 In that case, you’d only need $1 million.
 Or say you would like to change careers and $10,000 of annual income would give you the cushion to do that, then you’d need $250,000 to achieve financial freedom.

+## It worked for me

 At age 20, I began saving and investing a large portion of my earnings; income initially from a job at a grocery store, later from a job at a restaurant, and finally from my first job as an engineer.

 Over the course of 15 years, my investments earned an annualized return of 11%.
-At age 35, those investments had grown enough to provided the freedom I needed to quit my job and finance a new business—allowing me to live where I wanted and do the work I love.
+At age 35, those investments had grown enough to provided the freedom I needed to quit my job and finance a new business—which ultimately allowed me to live where I wanted and do the work I love.

 ## It all starts with saving

-For most people, like myself, achieving financial freedom will require the consistent saving of a large portion of their income, coupled with the growth that can be realized through investing.
+For most people, like myself, achieving financial freedom requires the consistent saving of a large portion of their income, coupled with the growth that can be realized through investing.

-The following chapters will teach you about investing; concepts which are powerful enough to turn even relatively modest savings into surprisingly large amounts of money.
+If you commit to saving, the following chapters will teach you about investing, including concepts which are powerful enough to turn even modest savings into surprisingly large amounts of money.
-That’s why this guide is so important.

-But it all starts with regular savings, and the potential for your own success will ultimately be related to the amount and consistency with which you can save.
+**But it all starts with regular savings, and the potential for your own success will ultimately be related to the amount and consistency with which you can save.**